Nioh 3: How to Change Appearance – Mirror Unlock and Code Status

 • Change Appearance

-That is the menu path you want if your goal is to edit your character’s face, hair, or other creator-driven features.
-If you are trying to change only how armor looks, the same reported mirror menu appears to split that into a different option, which matters because it saves time and prevents editing the wrong layer.
+That is the path you want to edit your character’s face, hair, and other creator-driven features.
+If you only want to change how your armor looks, the same mirror menu splits that into a separate option — which matters, because it saves you from editing the wrong layer.

-The same report says permanent access to the Rift comes after defeating Jakotsu-baba, the boss of the first major Crucible, and receiving the Guiding Mirror from Ii Naotora.
-If that information holds in your version, the practical takeaway is simple: if you do not see the mirror options yet, the problem is probably progression, not a hidden submenu.
+Permanent access to the Rift comes after you defeat Jakotsu-baba, the boss of the first major Crucible, and receive the Guiding Mirror from Ii Naotora.
+If you do not see the mirror options yet, the answer is almost always progression, not a hidden submenu.

 • Advance through the early Crucible content.